Rabeet-Tanveer/MultiStream-Connect/README.md

 MultiStream Connect is a client-server application for real-time video streaming with concurrent client support.
 It uses multithreading for efficient management and features a user-friendly GUI with Tkinter.
 Capture, serialize, and display video frames using OpenCV.

 Key Features

+Save Local Transfer:

+Since the server and client are both on a local network, anyone without access to the network cannot interfere with data.
+Furthermore, processing is kept on server side so client side code can be run on micro controllers on IOT devices(Smart Cameras) without issue and processing can be done on a more resource heavy server side PC.

 Client-Server Communication:

 Establishes TCP connections using Python's socket library.